NicoHood/IRLremote/README.md

 However its so fast, its shouldnt make any difference since we are talking about ms, not us.

 Check ReceiveNECLed for a minimal implementation example.
+The code itself seems to be a bit organized but i had to implement a lot of functions inline to get maximum optimization.

 Version History
 ===============
 ```
+1.5.1 Release (20.09.2014)
+* improved Bitbang PWM
+* fixed SendSerial example

 1.5.0 Release (20.09.2014)
 * huge Ram and Flash improvements
 * new library structure